Double Indemnity: Plot

 Wounded from a gunshot, insurance salesman Walter Neff stumbles late at night into his empty Los Angeles office.
 He records a dictaphone confession for claims manager Barton Keyes.

 One year earlier, Neff flirts with Phyllis Dietrichson during a house call about her husband's automobile insurance.
 Phyllis asks about getting a policy on Mr. Dietrichson's life without his knowledge.
-Deducing that she is contemplating murder, Neff wants no part of it but is fascinated with her and struggles with temptation to use his knowledge to outsmart the insurance company.
-Later, Phyllis visits his apartment, where Neff concocts a plan to have Dietrichson sign a life insurance policy without realizing it, murder him, and frame it as an accident to trigger the policy's double indemnity clause with a higher payout.
+Neff is fascinated by her.
+He wants no part in her murderous plan but is tempted to use his expertise to outsmart the insurance company.
+Later, Phyllis visits his apartment.
+A romantic relationship ensues.
+Neff concocts a plan to take out the additional insurance, murder Dietrichson, and frame it as a train-related accident to trigger the policy's double indemnity clause with a higher payout.

-Dietrichson signs the policy slipped in as a “copy” of his automotive insurance renewal.
-Before the murder can take place, Dietrichson unexpectedly breaks his leg, delaying and complicating the scheme.
-Neff hides in the back seat of Phyllis' car while she drives Dietrichson to a train station.
-Neff strangles Dietrichson, leaving the dead body in the car with Phyllis, while he boards the train posing as Dietrichson, with a fake plaster cast on his leg.
-A helpful passenger almost foils the plan, requiring Neff to keep his hat pulled low and face averted; to vacate the observation car, Neff sends him on an errand for cigars.
-Neff jumps off the train at a pre-arranged spot, where Phyllis helps him stage Dietrichson's body on the tracks.
+Neff slips the accident policy into Dietrichson's automotive insurance renewal paperwork.
+He signs it unawares, but soon breaks his leg, which complicates and delays the scheme.
+Phyllis drives Dietrichson to a train station.
+Neff hides in the back seat and strangles Dietrichson.
+Wearing a plaster cast, he poses as Dietrichson aboard the train.

+Planning to jump off the rear of the train, he is surprised by another passenger.
+Neff keeps his face hidden and asks the passenger to fetch his cigars.
+When the man is gone, Neff jumps off the train, reunites with Phyllis, and stages Dietrichson's body on the tracks.

-Neff's boss believes Dietrichson's death a suicide.
-Keyes, a dogged claims manager proud of his track record in spotting fraud, nevertheless scoffs at the idea he considers statistically implausible.
-Keyes does find it strange that Dietrichson did not file a claim after breaking his leg.
-He begins to suspect that Phyllis and an accomplice murdered Dietrichson.
-Reasoning that Dietrichson was unaware of the policy, Keyes questions Neff, the salesman, who affirms that Dietrichson signed the policy.
-Based on 11 years of respect and friendship, the ordinarily suspicious Keyes does not question Neff's account.
-Meanwhile, Neff befriends Phyllis' stepdaughter, Lola, who has a resentful boyfriend named Nino Zachetti, a medical school dropout for lack of funds.
-Lola tells Neff that she saw Phyllis trying on mourning clothes several days before Dietrichson's death and that she believes Phyllis, her mother's nurse during an illness, had killed her mother to marry Dietrichson.
-Lola now fears that Phyllis plans to kill her next for the money.
-Neff now begins to see the extent of Phyllis's manipulations.
+Neff's boss believes Dietrichson committed suicide.
+A dogged claims manager proud of his eye for fraud, Keyes scoffs it is statistically implausible.
+Keyes wonders why Dietrichson did not file a claim after breaking his leg.
+He begins to suspect Phyllis and an accomplice murdered Dietrichson.
+Reasoning that Dietrichson was unaware of the policy, Keyes questions Neff, who confirms Dietrichson signed the policy.
+The ordinarily suspicious Keyes does not question Neff's account.

+Phyllis' stepdaughter, Lola, visits Neff.
+Lola reveals that Phyllis was her mother's nurse, whom she fears killed her mother in order to marry her father for his wealth.
+Lola also confides that she saw Phyllis trying on mourning clothes several days before Dietrichson's death.
+She is afraid that Phyllis will kill her next in order to get the money.
+Having recently quarreled with her hotheaded boyfriend, Nino Zachetti, Neff and Lola start to spend time together.
+At the same time, the extent of Phyllis' perfidy starts to dawn on Neff.